 We understand how every conflict constitutes two bodies.
 If one wishes to resolve conflict, it is very important to listen to both sides.
 Now, since a person from the office can have a biased approach, a counselor can be of utmost help.
 A coach will listen to both sides carefully and handle conflict in a more mature way.
 It also gives the people the satisfaction that they were heard.
 When both sides present their ideas, there shouldn’t be any interruptions or crossover.

 Once you’ve heard what both the parties have to say, one now needs to look at the situation carefully.
 It is very important to think and consider both sides for an unbiased outcome.
 We also allow both sides to sit and form agreements and disagreements with each other to find a middle ground.
-Everyone needs to keep their mind open to other’s ideas and opinions.
+Everyone needs to keep their mind open to others’ ideas and opinions.

-Most of the time our responses during a conflict further ignites the situation.
+Most of the time our responses during a conflict further ignite the situation.
 It is quite common to have heated arguments among parties in workplaces.
 Sometimes if a person gets emotional, people tend to form a soft corner towards that person.
 However, it might not turn out to be a fair decision.
 It is why I ensure a calm mindset during conflicts.
 A calm mind can produce clear ideas and conclusions.
-As a coach, I ensure I stay calm and keep everyone around me calm.
+As a life coach, I ensure I stay calm and keep everyone around me calm.
 Both sides need to talk in a relaxed manner.
 I never show complete agreement or disagreement towards one side during discussions.
 Also, do not let emotions overwhelm the situation.
-A relaxed discussion where everyone is open to talk and listen to resolves even long-term conflicts.
+A relaxed discussion where everyone is open to talk and listen to resolve even long-term conflicts.

 One skill that I make sure I teach every workplace is cooperation.
 See, your office is like a second home to you.
 At home, when your sibling or child makes a mistake, you easily forgive them.
 It is because you consider them your family.
-However, when it comes to the workplace people bring-in their ego.
+However, when it comes to the workplace people bring in their ego.
 I have hardly seen managers or employees who easily forgive someone who did something wrong.
 In fact, people plan their revenge to give a taste of defeat to the other person.
 This lack of cooperation has led to age-old conflicts in many companies.
-With our workplace counseling, we ensure your employees understand their team members and treat them as their family.
+With our workplace counselling, we ensure your employees understand their team members and treat them as their families.
 When we all work as one, there’s no chance of conflicts arising.